stvsmth/sasa/src/README.md

 Not any time soon.
 Major issues:

 * Most annoying, hanging indents (should be easy, let's pair)
+* Cannot go backward
-* Images are ... maybe
+* Images are ... maybe, and probably PITA
 * Transitions ... ??

 # COOL